scott-tran/Playground/README.md

 Usage
 -----
-Add the QuartzCore and MessageUI frameworks to your project.
 Copy all the files in the Playground source folder to your project.
 If you’re using ARC, remember to add the `-fno-objc-arc` flag to the added files.
 To integrate Playground into your app: